 As part of our aim to support NHS and public sector managers, NPAG offers a variety of training workshops and conferences.
 NPAG works with a network of trainers, enabling training programmes to be tailored and developed to meet clients’ needs.
 As an NHS organisation, NPAG is able to offer training at very competitive prices.

-- Operating Theatres and Decontamination Conference 14th March 2018
+- Theatres and Decontamination Conference – 5th March 2020

 - Putting the Patient First: Customer Care & Communication Skills in the NHS